Addiction Psychiatry Fellowship

 The Addiction Psychiatry Fellowship Program is part of the Substance Abuse Section in the Department of Psychiatry, which is divided into clinical and research arms.
 The research arm, known as the University of Michigan Addiction Research Center (UMARC), was established in 1988, and was recently featured in the journal, Addiction (2010; 105:966-973).
 It is currently home to 19 faculty members, whose funded research portfolio includes total annual costs of almost $9 million.

-UMARC also has two research training fellowships, one funded by the National Institute on Alcohol Abuse and Alcoholism for over 20 years and the other by the Fogarty International Center/NIDA funded International Research Training Program since 2001, whose focus is expanding substance abuse research training and research infrastructure development in Poland, Ukraine, Slovakia, and Latvia.
-Between these two programs, UMARC typically funds 8 postdoctoral research fellows and 2 pre-doctoral research fellows.
-Thus, addiction psychiatry fellows have the opportunity to learn alongside the research fellows during the Core Lecture Series, Journal Club, and Grand Rounds (see Didactic Program below).
+UMARC also has several research training fellowships, one funded by the National Institute on Alcohol Abuse and Alcoholism for over 20 years and another by the Fogarty International Center/NIDA funded International Research Training Program since 2001.
+The latter’s focus is on expanding substance abuse research training and research infrastructure development in several eastern European countries, currently Ukraine.
+Thus, addiction psychiatry fellows have the opportunity to learn alongside the research fellows during the Core Lecture Series, Journal Club, and Grand Rounds.

 Equally important, the Ann Arbor community is a great place to live as well as to work.
 For more highlights, please see the following links: